Rustam Majainah wants to volunteer 2014-04-13 04:12:18 +0100

 - Spread the word on social media: Retweet @SEGreenParty, like the South East Green Party Facebook page, and share our posts.
 And when people respond start conversations, you can invite them to sign up for something on this web site.

-Below are the ways you can help us.
+Below are some of the ways you can help us.
 Tick all those that you can do.
 Together we can make a difference for the common good.Become a volunteer

 Rustam Majainah is following this site, wanting to find out more about the South East Green Party.